fredsvanelli/vite-react-ts-eslint-prettier-editorconfig/README.md

 ## Installation & run

-1. Install [Eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extensions for VS Code. **Do not install the Prettier extension**
+1. Install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extensions for VS Code. **Do not install the Prettier extension** (Prettier will be managed by ESLint)

 2. Clone the repo and run: